 Faculty members are not obliged to take on Directed Research students.

 Multiple Directed Research papers under the supervision of the same professor are not encouraged.

 Students must complete one experiential course or program before graduation.
 This requirement is met through successful completion of a credit-bearing:

 - clinical program; or

 - competitive moot; or

 - course approved by the Associate Dean Academic Affairs and the Curriculum Committee as having a substantial experiential component and listed as meeting the requirement on the Allard Law website (such courses to be identified on a year to year basis).
-For 2019/2020, the following courses meet the experiential requirement:
+The following courses meet the experiential requirement: